 These real-world, pre-launch trials took place with many different transfers from bed to chair and reverse.
 This was in order to make sure the solution was both safe and effective.
 Barry was delighted with the lift and its capabilities.
 He also remarked that he felt he could “Sit for an extended period on the sling in a chair without discomfort”.

-For more insight, please read our Case Study – Oxford Bariatric Care
+Please read our Case Study – Oxford Bariatric Care , For more insight.

-For more information on the Oxford Calibre, a lift for bariatric patients, head to our website today.
+For more information on the Oxford Calibre, our lift for bariatric patients, head to our website today.
 Or, call 0344 811 1158 to speak to a member of our helpful and friendly team.

 If you have found this blog helpful, then you may wish to read our previous blog on Types Of Hoists.